sudheerj/javascript-interview-questions/README.md

      }
      ```

+     Today this is considered deprecated, because an async `fetch` call (in browsers later than 2016) is simpler and more robust.

      **[⬆ Back to Top](#table-of-contents)**

-171. ### How do you convert date to another timezone in javascript
+172. ### How do you convert date to another timezone in javascript

      You can use the toLocaleString() method to convert dates in one timezone to another.
 For example, let's convert current date to British English timezone as below,